 Your liabilities (payables or creditors)

-If you use an American Express® Business Card to pay suppliers, you get an additional 54 days to clear the card balance using cash.
-You thereby have more working capital to use for longer.1
+When cash flow is tight, you can use an American Express® Business Card to pay suppliers on time while getting up to 54 days to pay us back.
+You thereby have more working capital to use for longer¹.